-Banking consultants said Arvest and Simmons First National Bank have plenty to gain if they were to walk away with 100% ownership of Metropolitan National Bank when the bidding process concludes Monday (Sept.9).
+Banking consultants said Arvest and Simmons First National Bank have plenty to gain if they were to walk away with 100% ownership of Metropolitan National Bank next week when the bidding process concludes on Monday (Sept.
+9).

 Simmons First National and Arvest Bank have made no secret of their desires to expand their marketshare inside and outside of the Natural State.
 On the flip side Ford Financial was the stalking horse bidder and has a proven track record of buying distressed banks and turning them into profitable ventures for resale.
 Industry analysts also agreed the time is ripe for acquisition with cheap money and low, but rising bank stock valuations.